intel/tdx/Documentation/virt/kvm/api.rst

 most one mapping per page, i.e. binding multiple memory regions to a single guest_memfd range is not allowed (any number of memory regions can be bound to a single guest_memfd file, but the bound ranges must not overlap).

+If KVM_GUEST_MEMFD_ALLOW_HUGEPAGE is set in flags, KVM will attempt to allocate and map hugepages for the guest_memfd file.
+This is currently best effort.
+If KVM_GUEST_MEMFD_ALLOW_HUGEPAGE is set, the size must be aligned to the maximum transparent hugepage size supported by the kernel

 See KVM_SET_USER_MEMORY_REGION2 for additional details.